0xtdey/autoMorphV0.1/README.md

 - **Capital Efficiency**: Use amWETH tokens in other DeFi protocols while your original collateral generates yield
 - **Simple UX**: Deposit WETH, receive amWETH, and let the protocol handle the rest

+## Fees
+A 0.03% fee is applied to every deposit.
+This fee is automatically allocated to Yearn Finance to generate yield.
+The yield earned contributes to the treasury's growth, ensuring long-term sustainability and supporting further development of the platform.

 ## How It Works

 1. Deposit WETH → Receive amWETH tokens